MayankUjawane/DSA-Guide/Graph/Topic Wise Selected Problems/02) DFS/01) Find if Path Exists in Graph.md

         // S.C.-> O(V), where V = n = number of vertices
         boolean visited[] = new boolean[n];

+        // In the while loop, at most, we will visit vertex once.
+        // The for loop inside the while loop will have a cumulative sum of at most E iterations
+        // since it will iterate over all of the node's neighbors for each node.
-        // In total loop will run for O(E) times while (!stack.isEmpty()) {
+        // In total loop will run for O(V+E) times while (!stack.isEmpty()) {
             int node = stack.pop();
             // Check if we have reached the target node.